Runde

-Runde is an island in the municipality of Herøy in Møre og Romsdal county, Norway.
+Runde is an island in Herøy Municipality in Møre og Romsdal county, Norway.
 The island has a population of 113 people (as of 2015), and it is connected by the Runde Bridge to the island of Remøya to the south.

 Runde is famous for its enormous number of birds.
 It is said that there are about 500,000 to 700,000 seabirds inhabiting the island, most of them are to be found in the cliffs.
 The Runde Environmental Centre (Runde Miljøsenter) is a research station at the bird island.

 Runde lies on the west coast of Norway, close to towns and villages like Fosnavåg, Ulsteinvik, Volda, Ørsta, and Ålesund.
 This region of Norway is famous for its long fjords and steep, snow-clad mountains.

 Birdlife

+The island has been designated an Important Bird Area (IBA) by BirdLife International.
 The birdlife on Runde is protected by the Goksøyr Mires Nature Reserve, part of the Runde Ramsar Site.

 History

 Throughout the years, several ships have sunk near Runde on the Norwegian coast.
 Some of them are said to be ships from the Netherlands and Spain, loaded with gold and silver.